 If you don’t have a grinder and prefer the convenience of pre-ground coffee, your coffee can last a long time.
 In an unopened bag, ground coffee will last a year or more.
 Once you open the bag, your coffee should maintain decent flavor for up to two weeks.

 Another option?
 Buy a bag of whole bean coffee but grind it at the store.
 Many grocery stores offer grinders for customer use — typically in the coffee aisle.
 Grab a bag off the shelf, pour it through the grinder at your preferred grind size, and then buy the bag of freshly ground coffee.
-This way, you know your coffee has just been ground — as opposed to the beans that may have been ground weeks or months ago.
+This way, you know your coffee will likely be fresh for longer because it has just been ground — as opposed to the beans that may have been ground weeks or months ago.

 What about K-Cups?